Girls & Peace Japan 2nd Tour

-Girls' Generation II: -Girls & Peace- 2nd Japan Tour was the second Japanese concert tour by South Korean girl group Girls' Generation to promote their second Japanese album, Girls & Peace.
+Girls' Generation -Girls & Peace- Japan 2nd Tour was the second Japanese concert tour by South Korean girl group Girls' Generation to promote their second Japanese album, Girls & Peace.

 History

 It was announced on August 31, 2012, that Girls' Generation will embark on their second nationwide Japan tour starting in February 2013, with an initial total of 20 stops in support of their second Japanese studio album, Girls & Peace.
 On the same day, it was revealed that the fans could start applying for tickets on September 5, 2012.
 The tour will cover Nagoya, Osaka, Fukuoka, Saitama, Niigata, Hiroshima & Kobe.

 According to an announcement made by their agency, SM Entertainment, Girls' Generation wrapped up their second arena tour successfully in Japan, where the group started the tour on February 9.
-Girls' Generation II -Girls&Peace- Japan 2nd Tour was performed 20 times in 7 different cities, including Kobe, Saitama, and Niigata and gathered about 200,000 fans, which was the largest tour among Korean girl groups.
+Girls' Generation II -Girls&Peace- Japan 2nd Tour was performed 20 times in 7 different cities, including Kobe, Saitama, and Niigata.
 They finished the last performances on April 20 and 21 at the Central Arena in Osaka, performing 27 songs including "Genie", "Gee", "Girls&Peace", "Flower Power", "I Got a Boy", and "Dancing Queen".

+Ticketing and commercial performance

+Tickets for the Girls & Peace Japan 2nd Tour were ¥9,500 and included penlights.
+The tour attracted over 200,000 people in total, making it the largest tour among Korean girl groups in Japan.

 Live broadcasts

-Japanese broadcaster WOWOW filmed the group's April 4 and 5, 2013, shows at the Saitama Super Arena.
-The show aired on WOWOW's music channel "WOWOW Live" on June 16 at 9PM JST.
+Japanese broadcaster Wowow filmed the group's April 4 and 5, 2013, shows at the Saitama Super Arena.
+The show aired on Wowow's music channel on June 16.
 A television special entitled "Girls' Generation Arena Tour Special~Before Broadcast~", aired prior to the concert on June 1, 2013.